Eternal Pursuit of Unhappiness by Ogilvy and Mathers.

 A marketing and advertising organization whose road map is focused heavily on creativity.

-Below is an excerpt from the fs.blog, check out their blog, they have some interesting articles, specifically in regards to decision making.
-I have added some of my own notations to their quoted text, in the grey boxes.
+Below are some quotes by Ogilvy and Mathers.
+I have added my own notations to their quoted text, in the grey boxes.

 Ogilvy and Mathers have 8 principles.